rbsHackathon/fxStreamClient/README.md

 ## Streaming RBS FX Rates for the Deloitte [GoneHacking](http://gonehacking.com) Hackathon

-Here we have example code to hook up to streaming FX rates from RBS via [`pusher.com`](http://pusher.com).
+The RBS team have provided example code to hook up to a streaming of FX rates from RBS via [`pusher.com`](http://pusher.com).

-Clients available right now:
+Clients available at present:

 * html/javascript
 * ruby
 * java
 * clojure
 * python

+### Instructions

+Clone this repo and run an example.

+If you have any questions or want to report a feature request or bug, please raise issues on this project.
+We will be tracking these and responding accordingly.

 ### Message format